10 Best Booking Software for Tour Operators in 2026

 8. TrekkSoft

 The platform covers booking widgets, mobile POS, gift cards, partner-network capabilities, TrekkPay accounting visibility, and access to large distribution channels including Viator, GetYourGuide, Expedia, Klook, and Google Things To Do.
-For operators with a reseller-heavy model, that's useful infrastructure.
+For a reseller-heavy model, that's useful infrastructure.

 Where TrekkSoft makes sense